On the values of logarithmic residues along curves: Introduction

 \s

-The purpose of this paper is to investigate the module of logarithmic residues along plane curves.
+The purpose of this paper is to investigate more deeply the module of logarithmic residues.
+We focus on the case of plane curves or complete intersection curves.
 Plane curves are always free divisors, and they are the only singular free divisors with isolated singularities.
-Indeed, A.G.Aleksandrov proves in~\cite[\S 2]{alek} that the singular locus of a singular free divisor is of codimension~$2$ in the ambient space.
-We will also study the case of complete intersection curves, for which a notion of multi-residues has been introduced by A.G.Aleksandrov and A.Tsikh in \cite{alektsikh}.
+The notion of multi-residues along complete intersections was introduced by A.G.Aleksandrov and A.Tsikh in \cite{alektsikh}.

 \s